 Kennywood has partnered with The International Board of Credentialing and Continuing Education Standards (IBCCES), a global leader in online training and certification standards, to become a Certified Autism Center (CAC).
 The Mission of Kennywood Park is to provide the finest in family fun and entertainment to all our Guests.
 Becoming a Certified Autism Center allows us to better serve our guests on the autism spectrum, and their families.

 Kennywood Team Members receive specialized training to ensure they have the required knowledge, skills, temperament and expertise to cater to all children, including those with special needs.
 Training focuses include: Sensory Awareness, Motor Skills, Autism Overview, Program Development, Social Skills, Communication, Environment, and Emotional Awareness.

 Kennywood is happy to offer noise-cancelling headphones to our guests with autism.
 A limited number of noise-cancelling headphones are available on a first-come, first-serve basis and can be picked up at the Rider Safety Center, Guest Relations, First Aid or the Service Center located behind Noah's Ark.
 Noise-cancelling headphones must be returned at the end of your visit.

-Kennywood will be installing an ADA-approved adult-sized changing table for older children or adults in need of such a location.
-The adult changing table will be located in the family restroom near the Star Refreshment Stand, just outside of Steelers Country.
+An ADA-approved adult-sized changing table for older children or adults can be found in the family restroom near the Star Refreshment Stand, just outside of Steelers Country.
 A second family restroom is located in Kiddieland, though this location only has changing stations for small children.